zigpy/bellows/README.md

 ### Warning about Zigbee to WiFi bridges

-ZHA requires a robust connection between the zigpy radio library and the serial port of the Zigbee radio.
+zigpy requires a robust connection between the zigpy radio library and the serial port of the Zigbee radio.
 With solutions such as _ITEAD Sonoff ZBBridge_ or a Ser2Net serial proxy connection over a WiFi network it is expected to see `NCP entered failed state.
 Requesting APP controller restart` in the logs.
 This is a normal part of the operation and indicates there was a drop in communication which caused packet loss to occurred between the zigpy radio library and the Zigbee radio.
-The use of serial network proxies/bridges/servers over WiFi is therefore not recommended when wanting a stable Zigbee environment in ZHA.
+The use of serial network proxies/bridges/servers over WiFi is therefore not recommended when wanting a stable Zigbee environment with zigpy.

 ## Firmware requirement